The story of Abd Al-Rahman ibn ‘Awf R.A

 The brighter future turns into a reality when there are cleanliness and purity in your heart, you are doing your trade with honesty and you know how to measure or scale rightly.

-2-Never wait for the higher profit or never stock things.
-He always tried to avoid storage of goods, he sold goods even if he was offered with one penny of profit.
+The second principle of Abdul Rahman bin Auf R.A business strategy is he always tried to avoid storage of goods, he sold goods even if he was offered with one penny of profit.
 It derived a High level of flow of money, so the main emphasis was on making earnings by increasing profits.

 The third principle of Abdul Rahman bin Auf R.A business strategy is he never used to hide any fault in his products.
 If his product was not up to the mark or if there was even a slight fault in his product, he mentioned it in front of his customer.